Why update your theme

 Tips

-Cover pages, document pages, and library pages each have their own settings
+Cover pages, document pages, and library pages each have their own settings.

-The Classic theme includes updates such as:
+The Classic theme also includes improvements such as:

-Improved header styling
+Enhanced header styling

 How to update many legacy guidelines using a blueprint